Are you ready for a tornado?

 March is one of the deadliest months for tornadoes in North Carolina; 30 tornadoes were recorded in the state in 2017.

-ABC11 has been invited to observe students at Root Elementary School in Raleigh as they practice the tornado drill.
+ABC11 observed students at Root Elementary School in Raleigh as they practice the tornado drill, which many of them said made them feel safer.

+"These drills they make me feel more comfortable if there's actually going to be a real one so I'll know what to do," said student Mimi Sonawane.

+"It's important for us to know what to do so that way we don't get hurt and end up going to the hospital," added student Destin Tan.

 The National Weather Service, local broadcasters, local school systems, and North Carolina Emergency Management are involved with the drill.